MPiya/Hana-Dating-Language-App/README.md

 # Dating-APP-By-Piya
 My dating app lets you share your social media with others.
 If someone likes you, they can add you back, and then you can chat and maybe meet your potential life partner!

- This web app is developed in C#
+The product is developed in C#